 At its 12th meeting, the GCF Board approved a revised comprehensive Information Disclosure Policy (IDP), which operates under a 'presumption to disclose' (GCF, 2016).
 Board meeting documents are posted on the GCF website at the same time they are sent to Board members, advisors and active observers.
 Under the disclosure policy, documents are supposed to be kept confidential only on an exceptional basis under special circumstances (a 'negative list approach'), although information related to any private sector engagement is considered as proprietary.
-The Fund's Information Disclosure Policy also allowed webcasting of Board meetings on a test basis, enabling stakeholders worldwide since the 13th Board meeting in 2016 to take advantage of this relatively low-cost way of increasing transparency and public awareness of the Fund's decision-making process.
+The Fund's Information Disclosure Policy also allowed webcasting of Board meetings on a test basis, enabling stakeholders worldwide since the 13th Board meeting in 2016 to take advantage of this relatively low-cost way of increasing transparency and public awareness of the Fund's decisionmaking process.
 At its 18th meeting, the Board decided to continue webcasting until the end of 2019 and at its 24th meeting in 2019 webcasting was extended indefinitely.
-This has proved crucial for the deliberations of the Board in 2020, which have been conducted primarily in a virtual setting.
+This has proved crucial for the deliberations of the Board in 2021, which have been conducted exclusively in a virtual setting.

 The IDP also sets the time frame for the public disclosure of project-related environmental and social assessments at 120 days for the highest-risk projects (Cat.
 A) and 30 days prior disclosure for medium-risk projects (Cat.
 B), following global established practice.
 However, 2018 saw some challenges in the application of these requirements, triggering the first ever complaint filed by civil society under the Information Appeals Panel (IAP) of the GCF.
 A further civil society challenge to require earlier and more detailed public information disclosure on proposals in the project pipelines followed in 2020.
 Since the 24th Board meeting, all relevant annexes of public funding proposals are made publicly available, although those of private sector proposals are not yet.
-Additionally, 2020 saw the first-time disclosure of select APRs for verification of progress in project implementation.
+Additionally, 2021 saw the disclosure of an increasing number of APRs, although some of them only in redacted form, for verification of progress in project implementation.

 A detailed communication strategy for the Fund to set parameters for sharing information with the public is yet to be developed (despite being on the Board's work plan for several years).
 However, an external relations division in the Secretariat was established in 2018 and dedicated support staff added.
 External communication efforts are also aided by a continuously updated and expanded website for the Fund, which includes, for example, individual country pages and project implementation pages.
-Outreach activities intensified in 2019 in connection with the GCF's first replenishment process, and these continued in 2020 in light of Covid-19 with a strengthened focus on virtual engagements, allowing new stakeholders to engage with the Fund.
+Outreach activities intensified in 2019 in connection with the GCF's first replenishment process, but have suffered in 2020 and 2021 in light of the continued Covid-19 pandemic.